-The American Muslim Research Initiative (AMRI) addresses questions related to American Muslims as a diaspora and a local community in the United States.
+The American Muslim Research Institute (AMRI) addresses questions related to American Muslims as a diaspora and a local community in the United States.
 The initiative is data-driven and embraces a community-based approach, where scholars who study American Muslims and non-Muslim religious and ethnic communities that underwent a level of scrutiny over decades, can come together and create more knowledge related to the study of minorities in the US with a special emphasis on American Muslims.

 The focus of the initiative is two-fold: domestic and international.
 The domestic is focused on studying the American Muslim community's acculturation and incorporation into US society, their political behavior, and role in US society and politics, as a minority group.
 The international focus examines the transnational impact of Islam on a global level, and how Islam inside and outside of the US affects the lives of American Muslims, and visa versa, with specific attention paid to US foreign policy potential implications.
 The initiative stresses the need for data-driven research about issue related to Muslims in the United States as a first step toward informed and responsible public discussions and policy-making, both domestically, and internationally.

 AMRI locates the experience of Muslims in America in the context of other religious and racial groups scrutinized and persecuted in U.S. history.
 The interdisciplinary lens of this project is one source of its strength, as it draws from approaches that cross the humanities and social science, including: history, politics of race and ethnicity, theology and religious studies, U.S. politics and political science, political economy, communication and media studies, art, law and policy studies, anthropology, cultural studies, sociology, and psychology.
 Other strengths lie in AMRI's commitment to civic engagement and policy-making that put its findings into practice.